I have a sign hanging in my office that serves as a constant reminder of the unparalleled influence I have as a dad. It reads:

 The other day our daughter, Kennedy, walked into my office pushing the baby doll she got for Christmas in her little stroller.
 The baby’s pacifier had fallen out and she needed my help to put it back in the doll’s mouth.
 As I helped her, I noticed how gentle and affectionate she was with her baby.

 Kennedy, Lord willing, will likely one day be a wife and mom.
 Our son will likely be a husband and father.
 As parents, we’re not raising kids, we’re raising adults who will one day have a home of their own—a story they pass on to their kids—a story that began in your home.

-Here are 3 ways we can be emotionally safe for our kids in 2017:
+Here are 3 ways we can be emotionally safe for our kids: